 Dates VS Prunes: both popular dried fruit, sweet, and they sort of look the same, but which has more calories?
 Are they even nutritionally similar?
 Let’s look at these sweet nuggets in comparison, so that we can find out what is better for you, prunes, or dates?

-In many ways, dates and prunes are interchangeable.
+No, they’re not the same.
+However, in many ways, dates and prunes are interchangeable.
 They are about the same size, colour, and shape.
 They’re both sticky and sweet.
 You can safely substitute one for the other in just about any recipe.
-Leaving taste preferences aside, which one wins the food choices battle?
+So, leaving taste preferences aside, which one wins the food choices battle?

 Prunes are Plums